MIND-Tools/mindoc/src/assemble/resources/README.txt

   refers to doc-files/my_image.png).
   <width> or <height> are facultative options used to resize the image.
 The value is in pixels and
   only one option can be used.
 E.g. "@link image.gif width=100px"

++ @genFigure [width=<width>px | height=<height>px] to make mindoc generate and include a SVG figure in the documentation.
+This annotation must be (anywhere) in the comment right before a composite/primitive/type definition.
+GraphViz must be installed on your system and the "dot" executable available to access in your path. @genFigure makes SVG files according to component definitions, by writing intermediary .dot files then converted to SVG by the dot executable.
+  The resulting SVG image will be put in the good doc-files/ folder and referenced with an <embed>in the HTML pages.
+Sub-components are clickable thanks to SVG attributes.
+  Supported navigators are: any version of Firefox, IE9+.
+Chrome has some issues with the rendering.
+  The <height> and <width> options are the same facultative for @figure.
+  Intermediate .dot files can be kept for edition/debug with the help of the -keepdot option.

 HTML tags are permitted in comments and package documentation.